All posts

 Limitations: Not available as a standalone tool; requires Writer platform subscription.

-Pricing: Enterprise-only; contact sales for quotes (typically $X,XXX+ per month for teams)
+Pricing: Enterprise-only; contact sales for quotes (typically starting in the thousands per month for teams)

 Best for: Individual users, students, and small teams on a budget

-Sapling offers a capable free detector with support for the latest models including GPT-5, Claude 4.5, and Gemini 2.5.
+Sapling offers a capable free detector with support for the latest models including GPT-4o, Claude 3.7, and Gemini 2.5.

 Key Features: